 Gilbert du Motier, the Marquis de Lafayette (1757 –1834) is remembered chiefly today, especially in the United States, as one of the heroes of the American Revolution.
 The popular image is of the dashing young French general who became an all but surrogate son to George Washington but this was at the very outset of his remarkable career.
+(Portrait on left, by Joseph-Désiré Court, shows him in 1791).
 He was to be one of those rare long-lived people who came to maturity in a world that was shortly to disappear forever and was to participate in – and barely survive – vast revolutionary turmoil thereafter, who was to spend seven years in an Austrian prison and who was to remain politically influential into his old age.

 I recently found an account by an un-named British army-officer of his strange meeting with Lafayette in mid-Atlantic.
 It appeared in a book tantalising entitled Thrilling Narratives of Mutiny, Murder And Piracy, published in New York at an unspecified date in the 19th Century and it offers a pleasing insight to Lafayette’s character.
 I quote in full below: